xbmc/xbmc/project/cmake/README.md

 This files describes Kodi's CMake based buildsystem.
 CMake is a cross-platform tool for generating makefiles as well as project files used by IDEs.

-The current version of the buildsystem is capable of building the main Kodi executable (but no packaging or dependency management yet) for the following
+The current version of the buildsystem is capable of building and packaging Kodi for the following platforms:
-platforms:

 - Linux (GNU Makefiles, Ninja)
 - Windows (NMake Makefiles, Visual Studio 14 (2015), Ninja)
-- OSX and IOS (GNU Makefiles, Xcode, Ninja)
+- macOS and iOS (GNU Makefiles, Xcode, Ninja)
 - Android (GNU Makefiles)
 - FreeBSD (GNU Makefiles)